capysquash/pgsquash-engine/scripts/README.md

 ## 📄 License

-These scripts are part of the pgsquash Engine and are licensed under the same terms.
+These scripts are part of the pgsquash-engine and are licensed under the same terms.